 The gain were small then.

 The next three lines make it seem as if the speaker feels pity for her own works.
 Her verse does not go deep enough, nor does her mind, when considering the breadth of love.
 Her writing just reproduces her own limited understanding of its scope.
-She thinks on “love misspent” and “love” that was born “in vain.”
+She thinks about “love misspent” and “love” that was born “in vain.”
 The happiness of love is always met with heartbreak in these first lines.
 She also thinks of “love that is not loved again.”
-This perhaps refers to a love that is short-lived and never given more than a one chance.
+This perhaps refers to a love that is short-lived and never given more than one chance.

 After addressing these complicated emotional experiences the speaker asks if “this” is “all then?”
 She dismisses the worries of love and compares them to the length of time.
 The speaker knows that “Love loveth” for “As long as time is.”
 This seems to suggest that the damage love can cause is a part of the equation but not everything her “rhyme” should focus on.
-In the second stanza she will try to make up for the “piteous” rhymes of the past and write on love’s “joy in pain.”
+In the second stanza, she will try to make up for the “piteous” rhymes of the past and write on love’s “joy in pain.”

 The first stanza concludes with the speaker describing “Time” as something that a dying man can only dabble in.
 It is beyond comprehension, even to those who are close to being destroyed by it.
 The next lines refer to humans, and the human soul, as “immortal.”
 The speaker asks if the troubles she normally writes about are all that immortals could achieve.
 There have only been “small” gains.
 The next stanza is one of those gains.